 Trust is a key dimension of any relationship.
 You may have found yourself acting with chronic dishonesty in the throes of addiction.
 One of the most commonly cited secondary goals of the rehab process is rebuilding trust with one’s support network of family and friends.

 Research demonstrates that, in particular, maintaining family support is critical to long-term recovery success.
 The disease of addiction can drive you to do things your character would never allow while sober.
-Coming to terms with your actions while under the influence can be one of the hardest parts of the recovery process.
+Coming to terms with your actions while under the influence can be one of the hardest parts of the recovery process as persons with substance use problems face negative stereotypes, putting them at risk for discrimination.

 This article will examine ways to rebuild trust soon after emerging from the depths of dependency and abuse.
 Lantana Recovery uniquely integrates family and friends, with the client’s consent, into their routine treatment regimen.
 Through Lantana Recovery’s approach, the road to rebuilt trust can start in earnest with the onset of the rehab process.